vossstef/tang_nano_20k_c64/README.md

 0x218000 c1541 Jiffy DOS<br>

 Use Gowin Programmer GUI or OpenFpgaLoader(Linux) to program at least **Dolphin DOS and factory CBM DOS** to 'external Flash' at mentioned offsets.
 DOS roms you will find on the internet.<br>
-Note: The FPGA bitstream (.fs) does not contain anymore the ROM for c1541.
-DOS will be executed from SPI FLASH and therefore have to be programmed first.<br>

 ## Pin mapping
 see pin configuration in .cst configuration file
 ## HW circuit considerations